spectreconsole/spectre.console/docs/input/appendix/calendar.md

 ## Calendar Event

-You can add the event to the calender.
-If the date has the event, the date is highlighted.
+You can add an event to the calendar.
+If a date has an event associated with it, the date gets highlighted in the calendar.

 ```csharp
 var calendar = new Calendar(2020,10);